hpc-carpentry/tuning_lammps/_episodes/05-accelerating-lammps.md

 #### **Load balancing: revisited**

-We have discussed load balancing in the previous episode due to the potential of underperformance in systems with an inhomogeneous distribution of particles.
+We have discussed load balancing in the previous episode due to the potential for under-performance in systems with an inhomogeneous distribution of particles.
 We discussed earlier that it can be done using the `split` keyword.
 Using this keyword a fixed fraction of particles is offloaded to the GPU while force calculation for the other particles occurs simultaneously on the CPU.
 When you